-Pursuant to our Bylaws, an election of directors is considered to be "contested" if, in connection with the Annual Meeting, the Secretary of the Company has received one or more notices that a stockholder has nominated or proposed to nominate a person or persons for election as a director, which notice(s) purport(s) to be in compliance with the advance notice requirements set forth in our Bylaws, and as of the date that is 14 days in advance of the date that the Company files its definitive proxy statement with the U.S. Securities and Exchange Commission (the "SEC"), such notice has not been formally and irrevocably withdrawn by such stockholder.
-Because an affiliate of

-JANA has submitted such a notice of nomination and had not formally and irrevocably withdrawn its notice as of [•], 2023 (14 days in advance of the Company's filing of its definitive proxy statement), the election of directors at this year's Annual Meeting will be conducted by a plurality of the votes cast.
+Pursuant to our Bylaws, an election of directors is considered to be "contested" if, in connection with the Annual Meeting, the Secretary of the Company has received one or more notices that a stockholder has nominated or proposed to nominate a person or persons for election as a director, which notice(s) purport(s) to be in compliance with the advance notice requirements set forth in our Bylaws, and as of the date that is 14 days in advance of the date that the Company files its definitive proxy statement with the SEC, such notice has not been formally and irrevocably withdrawn by such stockholder.
+Because an affiliate of JANA Partners LLC (together with its affiliates and associates, "JANA") has submitted such a notice of nomination and had not formally and irrevocably withdrawn its notice as of August 17, 2023 (14 days in advance of the Company's filing of this definitive proxy statement), the election of directors at this year's Annual Meeting will be conducted by a plurality of the votes cast.
+However, because JANA formally and irrevocably withdrew its notice of nomination as of August 21, 2023, pursuant to the JANA Agreement, no JANA nominees are eligible for election at the Annual Meeting.
+For more information about the JANA Agreement, please see "Directors, Executive Officers, and Corporate Governance-Board of Directors-JANA Agreement" on page 44 of this Proxy Statement.

-OUR BOARD UNANIMOUSLY RECOMMENDS VOTING "FOR" THE ELECTION OF EACH OF OUR BOARD'S NOMINEES ON PROPOSAL 1 AND "FOR" PROPOSALS 2 AND 3 USING THE ENCLOSED WHITE PROXY CARD.
+OUR BOARD UNANIMOUSLY RECOMMENDS VOTING "FOR" THE ELECTION OF EACH OF OUR BOARD'S NOMINEES ON PROPOSAL 1 AND "FOR" PROPOSALS 2 AND 3 USING ONE OF THE METHODS DESCRIBED IN OUR PROXY MATERIALS.